 Itinerary D: 11d-10n Friday to Monday

-DAY 1 FRIDAY MAINLAND – GALAPAGOS
+DAY 1 FRIDAY: FLIGT TO GALAPAGOS

-Our guide will pick you up and will carry your luggage to the bus that transports the tourists to the ferries to cross the Itabaca Channel, after this passengers will be taken by another bus to the first visit to Ranch Mazanillo where visitors must wear comfortable walking shoes, light clothing and to carry a waterproof jacket, sun-block lotion, a camera and repellent for the first activity.
+Our guide will pick you up and will carry your luggage to the bus that transports the tourists to the ferries to cross the Itabaca Channel, after this passengers will be taken by another bus to the first visit to Ranch Mazanillo where visitors should wear comfortable walking shoes, light clothing and to carry a waterproof jacket, sun-block lotion, a camera and repellent for the first activity.
 The visit to Ranch Manzanillo includes a picnic lunch and a short walk before going on board the Motor Catamaran.
 It is important to follow these instructions in order to accomplish this itinerary properly.
-Also, please be aware that passenger´s luggage will be sent directly to the Seaman Journey catamaran.
+Also, please be aware that passenger´s luggage will be sent directly to the Seaman Journey yacht.

 PM: SANTA CRUZ HIGHLANDS

-Visitors will be delighted by the island’s variety of life and geology as they will be journeying across Santa Cruz into the highlands.
+Journeying across Santa Cruz into the highlands visitors are delighted by the island’s variety of life and geology.
 Beginning at the coast and traveling across Santa Cruz the road departs from Puerto Ayora climbing through the agricultural lands and into the mist covered forests.
 Santa Cruz possesses all of the various life zones present in the archipelago.
-As you travel through these zones birders are enchanted.
+Birds will surround you across this path.
 Whether it’s the bright red feathers of a vermillion flycatcher or one of Darwin’s Finch almost every bird present in the islands can be found here.

-DAY 2: SATURDAY GALAPAGOS CRUISE FERNANDINA ISLAND
+DAY 2 SATURDAY: FERNANDINA ISLAND

 AM: MANGLE POINT

-Off the eastern coast of Fernandina is Mangle Point a superior snorkeling site and a beautiful location for riding in a panga or zodiac through a grove of mangrove trees.
+Off the eastern coast of Fernandina, Mangle Point can be found, a superior snorkeling site and a beautiful location for riding in a panga or zodiac through a grove of mangrove trees.
 A hike of about 1/2 miles is possible.
-Whether you hike, snorkel, or stay in your panga for a ride through the red mangrove trees, this second site of Fernandina Island is equally memorable.
-While you are on your
+While you are on your ride, you are likely to see sea lions, tortoises, pelicans, rays and birds too numerous to name them all.

-DAY 3: SUNDAY GALAPAGOS CRUISE ISABELA ISLAND
+DAY 3 SUNDAY: ISABELA ISLAND

 AM: URBINA BAY